hansonmcoombs/training-basic_python/sphinx/source/functions.rst

 Let's look at what the first line of the documentation *enumerate(iterable, start=0)* is telling us.
-First enumerate can take up to two arguments (*iterable* and *start*), second we need to pass at least one argument (*iterable*) as it has no default value, and third that if we do not pass a value for *start* it will be set equal to 0.
+First enumerate can take up to two arguments (*iterable* and *start*), second we need to pass at least one argument (*iterable*) as it has no default value (it isn't equal to anything), and third that if we do not pass a value for *start* it will be set equal to 0.

 The body of the text explains what the function does (creates an object, which for our purposes can be converted to a list of tuples that contain a number, starting from start) It also gives more details on the arguments (in this case that